7 min read

 What if I have a mortgage

-House sharing is a popular and relatively easy way to support your mortgage repayments, and with low rental availability in Adelaide, finding someone to take a room shouldn’t prove too challenging.
+House sharing remains a popular and relatively easy way to support your mortgage repayments, and with low rental availability in Adelaide, finding someone to take a room shouldn’t prove too challenging.

 Alternatively, you could explore cheaper suburbs such as Andrews Farm in the city’s northern region.
-The current median house price there is just $525,000 and since it’s only about 29 km from the city centre, with a well connected transport network, the city is within easy access.
+The current median house price there is around $609,000, and since it’s only about 29 km from the city centre with a well-connected transport network, the city is within easy reach.

 How much will I spend on food in Adelaide each week?